-Counties Manukau vs. New Zealand Trends
+Hutt Valley DHB vs. New Zealand Trends

 In New Zealand during 1990-2007, preterm birth rates increased, with the most rapid increases occurring during the late 1990s.
 Rates reached a peak in 1998-1999 and then declined slightly.
-In Counties Manukau the pattern was similar, with preterm birth rates increasing during the late 1990s, but flattening off more recently.
-Throughout this period, preterm birth rates in Counties Manukau were similar to the New Zealand average (Figure 9).
+In Hutt Valley DHB, preterm birth rates increased during the 1990s, reached a peak in 2000-01 and then declined slightly.
+During the past 8 years, preterm birth rates in Hutt Valley DHB were higher than the New Zealand average (Figure 9).

 Figure 9.
-Preterm Birth Rates in Singleton Live Born Babies, Counties Manukau vs. New Zealand 1990-2007
+Preterm Birth Rates in Singleton Live Born Babies, Hutt Valley DHB vs. New Zealand 1990-2007